josephjoel3099/josephjoel3099/README.md

 - 👋 Hi, I’m Joseph Joel
-- 👀 I’m interested in Electronics, Robotics and Design
+- 👀 I’m interested in Software, Electronics, Robotics and Design
 - 🌱 I recently graduated from the University of Glasgow with a MSc in Robotics & AI
 - 💞️ I’m passively looking for a full-time job in companies that are inclined towards robotics, automation and electronics
 - 📫 You can reach me through email at josephjoel3099@gmail.com